The following are Frequently Asked Questions regarding the FEMA Reservist Program:

 A: The FQS reference material is located online at http://www.fema.gov/fema-qualification-system.
 The website contains all relevant FQS material and each employee is encouraged to review this information.
 Examples of documents include FQS position titles and task books for each position, progression charts for cadres, and training required for each position qualification.

-Q: If an employee demobilizes (one week or less) prior to receipt of the Position Task Book, or PTB, how will the employee’s performance on the disaster be entered into PTB?
+Q: If an employee demobilizes (one week or less) prior to receipt of a Position Task Book (PTB), how will the employee’s performance on the disaster be assessed and recorded into the PTB?

-A: The performance of the individual can be evaluated by a qualified evaluator during a future deployment.
+A: The performance of the individual can be assessed by a qualified evaluator during a future deployment.

 Q: What is the process for issuing new PTBs?

 A: Force Structure will be the determining factor for issuing new PTBs.
 If, based on force structure, someone is needed to advance; the decision will be made by the certifying official in collaboration with the Cadre/Reservist Program Manager.

 Q: Can you please confirm that we are only allowing employees to have one job title in the FQS migration?

 A: Each employee will be assigned one primary FQS job title.
 If there are titles subordinate to the position for which they're qualified, that person can be assigned up to three subordinate job titles in the same cadre.